-Choosing the best toys for 2-year-olds can be a challenging task, especially if we want to ensure that they are educational, safe, stimulating and appropriate for the child's stage of development.
+Choosing the best toys for 2-year-olds can be a challenging task, especially if we want to ensure that they are educational, safe, stimulating, and appropriate for the child's developmental stage.

-The 2 years are a crucial stage in child development and toys play a crucial role in the cognitive, physical and emotional growth of little ones.
+Two years old is a crucial phase in child development, and toys play a vital role in the cognitive, physical, and emotional growth of young children.

-This guide has been created to help parents, educators and caregivers make informed choices and ensure their children have the toys that best suit their needs.
+This guide was created to help parents, educators, and caregivers make informed choices and ensure that their children have the most suitable toys for their needs.

 What to Consider When Choosing Toys for 2-Year-Olds